stealeruv/HemiPopMiner/README.md

-# HemiPopMiner
+# HemiPoPMiner
-Pop Btc Tx miner
+PoP Btc Tx miner

 ### Project Intro
 Hemi is a modular blockchain built for superior scaling, security and interoperability.